 Phil is the author of The Laws of Software Process: A New Model for the Production and Management of Software published by Auerbach/CRC Press (ISBN 0-8493-1489-5) 2004.

-Phil is a Senior Member of ACM and is also a member of IEEE.
+Phil is a Senior Member of ACM and a Senior Member of the IEEE.